 + there are also the intake manifold front actuator motors which can fail but usually just in high mileage cars

 You should be also prepared that the engine can leak oil, mostly from the usual spots like the:

--or the oil filter housing (The o-rings on the bottom of the oil filter housing can leak causing the oil to accumulate under the intake manifold-between the cylinder heads, and then it will leak out from the front of the engine)
+- oil filter housing (the o-rings on the bottom of the oil filter housing can leak causing the oil to accumulate under the intake manifold-between the cylinder heads, and then it will leak out from the front of the engine)